 The locking mechanism for the power tilt deck is located on the sides of the trailer.
 To tilt the trailer deck, press down on lock button with thumb and lift out on lock handle.
 See "Power Tilt Deck Lock" figures.
 Use hydraulic control to raise the tilt bed.

+ADANGER Do not stand on the trailer with the tilt deck moving.
 A moving tilt deck can pinch and crush.
 Keep off the trailer while operating to avoid injury or death.

 When loading the trailer: